feedbackward/sgd-roboost/README.md

 __Safe hash value:__ `ea67b5a4df389b63f59d080ad3ed7a4fe7bea7ee` (tested 2020/12/23).

-Next, we proceed under the assumption that the user has already completed the data acquisition as described in the previous section, i.e., the user has some `DATADIR` directory with all the processed `*.h5` files of interest.
+Next, we proceed under the assumption that the user has already completed the data acquisition as described in the previous section, i.e., the user has some __Data-Main__ directory with all the processed `*.h5` files of interest.

 With this preparation in place, we can move to running the experiments.
 First, various parameters related to the experiments are set as follows.

 - __Data parameters:__ (in `setup_torch_data.py`)
-  - Manually set the `dir_data_toread` variable to the `DATADIR` discussed in the previous section  (the default is literally called `DATADIR`, and is placed set in the home directory).
+  - Manually set the `dir_data_toread` variable to __Data-Main__ discussed in the previous section.
   - Dataset-specific training/validation set sizes are set using the parameters `n_train_frac` and `n_val_frac`.
 These are values between 0 and 1 that specify the fraction of the entire dataset to be used.
 The leftover data are used for testing.

 - __Experiment parameters:__ (in `learn_torch_run.sh` and `learn_torch_run_*.sh`)